-Look up the laws in your state to see exactly what you need.
+Before converting a school bus, look up the laws in your state to see exactly what you need.
 Generally, if you are going to live in your bus, you will have naturally fulfilled all these requirements once it’s completed.
 Otherwise, drive the bus at your own risk, as you will be fully liable for any accidents that may occur.

-Speaking of insurance, we found insurance companies to be pretty hit and miss when it comes to insuring skoolies.
+Speaking of insurance, we found insurance companies to be pretty hit-and-miss when it comes to insuring skoolies.
 Generally, a skoolie is insured as an RV.